Key takeaways

 Nicotine vaping scripts available

-In this post, we will look at some of the dangerous effects of secondhand smoke on children if adults around them do not stop smoking.
+Let’s explore some of the harmful effects secondhand smoke has on children when adults around them continue to smoke.

 Reduced Sense of Smell